8 Common Things Older People Fail to Save for Before Retirement

 You might plan to retire at your full retirement age or perhaps delay it until age 70, but things can happen that may upset your plans.
 You could find yourself in a position that requires you to retire early.

-Retiring early results in lower Social Security payments, may prevent you from contributing more to your 401(k), and forces you to make your savings last longer.
+Retiring early results in lower Social Security benefits (if you choose to take it), may prevent you from contributing more to your 401(k), and forces you to make your savings last longer.

 The more years you spend in retirement, the more money you’ll need, and having to leave the workforce early can prevent you from saving.